caikit/caikit-huggingface-demo/CONTRIBUTING.md

 When your contribution is ready, you can create a pull request.
 Pull requests are often referred to as "PR".
 In general, we follow the standard [GitHub pull request](https://help.github.com/en/articles/about-pull-requests) process.
 Follow the template to provide details about your pull request to the maintainers.

-Before sending pull requests, make sure your changes pass formatting, linting and unit tests.
+Before sending pull requests, make sure your changes pass formatting and linting.

 #### Code Review

 Once you've [created a pull request](#how-can-i-contribute), maintainers will review your code and may make suggestions to fix before merging.
 It will be easier for your pull request to receive reviews if you consider the criteria the reviewers follow while working.
 Remember to:

-- Run tests locally and ensure they pass
 - Follow the project coding conventions
 - Write detailed commit messages
 - Break large changes into a logical series of smaller patches, which are easy to understand individually and combine to solve a broader issue